 - Lack of knowledge that the driver was involved in an accident, such as hitting a pedestrian at night.

 - The driver hit a parked car and made attempts to notify the owner of the vehicle.

 - The other driver was threatening, causing the client to leave the accident scene.

 - The driver drove away from the accident scene to prevent highway obstruction.

 - A dispute as to who was the actual driver of the vehicle.

-At the Law Office of Frank P. Remsen, P.A., we keep our clients informed of their status throughout the court process for driving offenses.
+At the Remsen Family Law Firm, we keep our clients informed of their status throughout the court process for driving offenses.
 We work diligently to get criminal charges reduced or penalties mitigated.
 Call us for a consultation.
 We listen and we care.